 Crazy Eights is a card game played by two or more players.
 It is played using a standard deck of cards or a specialty deck designed just for this game.
 It is a good interactive game that helps kids practice comparison and strategy.
 We have played this game with children as young as 5 with great success.

-Playing the Game The first player looks at their hand and determines whether or not they have a card that matches the rank, suit, or color of the top card on the discard pile.
-For example, if the top card on the discard pile is a red 7 of clubs the player can play either a red, a 7, or a clubs card.
+The first player looks at their hand and determines whether or not they have a card that matches the rank, suit, or color of the top card on the discard pile.
+For example, if the top card on the discard pile is a red 7 of hearts the player can play either a red, a 7, or a hearts card.
 If they do not have a playable card in their hand they draw one from the deck and it becomes the next players turn.

 The exception to this is that EIGHTS ARE CRAZY!
 They can be played on any card of any suit, value, or color and the person who plays the eight gets to decide what the new suit will be.